mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /87-frappe_API.md

 ]
 ```

-but Frappe's REST API should recieve filter query params as json:
+and Frappe's REST API can also recieve filter query params as json:

 ```python
 ?filters={"fieldname": "value"}